usrme/website/content/posts/time-commands-better-with-perf.md

 ## Notes

 * If the command or tool you are timing doesn't natively support something like `--output none` you can just use the following to redirect _everything_ to `/dev/null`: `cmd > /dev/null 2>&1`
-  * This isn't an issue with commands with sparse output and few repeated runs, but becomes a major eyesore otherwise.
+  * This isn't an issue with commands with sparse output and few repeated runs, but becomes a major eyesore otherwise
-* I am not at all sure why the output of `perf-stat` is formatted so strangely, especially with the `--table` option doing such a clean job otherwise
+* I am not at all sure why the output of `perf-stat` is formatted so strangely, especially with the `--table` option doing such a clean job in all other respects
   * In the original linked GitHub issue I cleaned up the formatting myself, but I really do wonder whether there's a way to automatically get the output into a nicer format